 If you’re invited to interview, the interviewers will likely ask questions about your application.
 Therefore, you want to know your application inside and out.

 Don’t lie on your application.
 Interviewers can sense dishonesty.
 This can lead to you being denied into the residency program.
 In short, it’s not worth it, so be honest.

 Interviewers ask many questions on a range of topics.
 They may ask about your application, personality, or anything else they feel is essential.

 Some questions may ask about your personality, like the “tell me about yourself” residency interview question.
-These help interviewers gain a better sense of who you are as a person, beyond your scores and numbers.
+These help interviewers better understand who you are beyond your scores and numbers.
 Prepare for your residency interview by researching commonly asked questions.

 You may be asked some of the following questions:

-Questions like the “tell me about yourself” give interviewers an idea of who you are as a person.
-You should answer the residency interview “tell me about yourself” question as honestly and authentically as possible.
+Questions like “tell me about yourself” give interviewers an idea of who you are.
+You should answer the residency interview “tell me about yourself” question as authentically as possible.
 Other commonly asked questions include: